grando/orders-backend/README.md

 ## Installation
 The application use Symfony 6.4, PHP 8.1, and MySQL 8.0.
 All the environment is containerized using docker.

 A makefile is provided to ease the installation process.
+The makefile was written considering *sudo docker* the default command to run docker commands.
+If you are using a different command, you need to change the makefile accordingly.

 The default way to install the project use docker-compose tools.

 Run the following command to install the project:
 ```bash